-- 1. Projects must be administered in accordance with the Local Agency Guidelines. - 2.
-Projects must be administered utilizing a Professional Civil Engineer registered in the state of Washington who is either on staff as a fulltime public employee or is a contracted fulltime employee designated as the agency's Engineer. - 3.
-The agency shall have sufficient expertise and capability to perform and supervise the design, environmental, PS&E, and construction-administration phases of the project.

-- 4. The agency must notify the Region Local Programs Engineer within 30 calendar days of any chances to the personnel necessary to for the agency's CA expertise or capability in all phases of the project. - 5.
-The agency must have designated an official approving authority for all WSDOT-delegated project approvals.
+- 2. Projects must be administered utilizing a Professional Civil Engineer registered in the state of Washington who is either on staff as a fulltime public employee or is a contracted fulltime employee designated as the agency's Engineer. - 3.
+The agency shall have sufficient expertise and capability to perform and supervise the design, environmental, PS&E, and construction-administration phases of the project. - 4.
+The agency must notify the Region Local Programs Engineer within 30 calendar days of any changes to the personnel necessary to the agency's CA expertise or capability in all phases of the project. - 5.
+The agency must have designated an official approving authority for all WSDOTdelegated project approvals.
 This authority (e.g., agency executive or policy body) must officially approve each project step for which it is the approving authority, as identified in the agreement.